LinkedIn Lead Generation Services

 for B2B Companies

-Get highly targeted, cost-effective leads for your sales team
+Get highly targeted, cost-effective Marketing Qualified Leads for your sales team

 Saratoga B2B Group provides B2B companies with a full range of field-tested LinkedIn lead generation services:

-- Eye-catching creative; we work with graphic designers who have many years of successful B2B ad experience
+- Eye-catching creative; we work with strong graphic designers who also have many years of experience producing successful B2B creative

-- A/B testing and daily hands-on management to ensure maximum engagement with the key stakeholders in your target markets, always with an eye on ROI.
+- A/B testing and turnkey hands-on ad and lead-gen management – to ensure your campaigns are rolling out properly, targeting the key prospects you have in mind – always keeping an eye on balancing your prospect needs with ROI.

 Read Our 2019 Lead Gen Case Study for B2B Tech Firm Pica8